pxslip/db-studio/docs/self-hosted/docker-guide.md

 ## Supported Databases

-The Directus Docker Image contains all optional dependencies supported in the API.
+The d9 Docker Image contains all optional dependencies supported in the API.
 This means the Docker image can be used with most of the supported databases and storage adapters without having to create a custom image.

-To run Directus, you currently need one of the following databases:
+To run d9, you currently need one of the following databases:

 | Database                              | Version     |
 | ------------------------------------- | ----------- |